cepthomas/Notr/README.md

 The markup syntax provides file and section navigation and colorizing to provide visual clues for things like sections, links, tables, lists, etc.

-Built for ST4 on Windows.
+X Built for ST4 on Windows.
 Linux and OSX should be ok but are minimally tested - PRs welcome.

 ## Features